appium/ruby_console/osx.md

 You can also reset by platform. `./reset.sh --android`

 - Authorize for iOS testing.
+Must run reset.sh as mentioned above before running the grunt task.

 > sudo \`which grunt\` authorize